 DISCOUNT Student CPH tickets are priced at \$6.00 each for weekday evening and Sunday matinee performances of PLAY HOUSE regular season productions.
+PROMO CODE STUCSU.

 DISCOUNT Student CPH tickets are priced at \$12.00 each for Friday evening and Saturday matinee/evening performances of PLAY HOUSE regular season productions.
+PROMO CODE STUCSU.

 DISCOUNT DETAILS: Students are able to receive one discounted ticket per production.
-The discount is available in person at the Playhouse Square Allen Theatre ticket desk with a current valid CSU ID AND/OR DISCOUNT CODE CSUSTU.
-Discount Tickets for each production will become available 90 minutes prior to each performance.
+The discount is available online or in person at the Playhouse Square Allen Theatre ticket desk with a current valid CSU ID AND/OR DISCOUNT CODE STUCSU.

-CSU THEATRE AND DANCE MAJOR COMPLIMENTARY TICKET POLICY FOR CLEVELAND PLAY HOUSE
+CSU THEATRE AND DANCE MAJOR COMPLIMENTARY TICKET POLICY FOR CLEVELAND PLAY HOUSE\